-Distribution: Widely distributed throughout Washington; British Columbia south to California, east to the Rocky Mountains and Great Plains.
+Distribution: Widely distributed on both sides of the Cascades crest in Washington; British Columbia to California, east to the Rocky Mountains and Great Plains.

-Habitat: Prairies, sagebrush desert and forest openings, sea level to mid-elevations in the mountains.
+Habitat: Prairies, balds, sagebrush desert, and forest openings, sea level to mid-elevations in the mountains.

 Conservation Status: Not of concern